jackbustertann/TDSE-project/README.md

 ## Motivation

-Solving the one-dimensional Time Dependent Schrodinger Equation using the finite differences method for the simple case of a free-particle.
+Solving the one-dimensional time dependent Schrodinger equation, for the simple case of a free-particle, using the finite differences method.

 ## Theory